gliluaume/DbApi/README.md

 # How to read a database
 DbApi applies to relational DBMS respecting some interfaces from ```System.Data``` assembly of ```.Net```.
 It's a tiny set of classes helping object instanciation from a query result.
 Object instanciation is done by reflection.
+DbApi projects depends on ```Oracle.Database``` only for the ```OracleWrapper``` which defines shortcuts to use to read an Oracle Database.
+Others wrappers could be defined to extends DbApi to other DBMS.

 # Example
 Giving a query returning a cursor like: